mmccarthy404/terraform-modules/terraform-aws-wireguard/README.md

 ## Overview

-This Terraform module deploys a [Wireguard](https://www.wireguard.com/) interface instance into a select public subnet to function as a VPN, enabling access to resources in private subnets from peers.
-The Wireguard interface instance is created as part of an autoscaling group to ensure automated disaster recovery, and a required elastic IP ensures that connections to peers are preserved though this recovery.
+This Terraform module deploys a [WireGuard](https://www.wireguard.com/) interface instance into a select public subnet to function as a VPN, enabling access to resources in private subnets from peers.
+The WireGuard interface instance is created as part of an autoscaling group to ensure automated disaster recovery, and a required elastic IP ensures that connections to peers are preserved though this recovery.

 ## Usage